Fibromyalgia and Personality

 All four groups were tested using a number of measures for pain and personality, including the McGill pain scale, 5 Factor personality inventory, pain catastrophizing scale, and the hospital anxiety & depression scale.

-Did they find a link between Fibromyalgia and Personality?
+Is there a link between Fibromyalgia and Personality?

 The biggest differences were that the pain patients showed higher levels of neuroticism than the epileptic patients, and (not surprisingly) lower levels of extroversion.
 Neuroticism as measured by these scales typically refers to a combination of anxiety, fear, anger, moodiness, worry, and loneliness (among a few others).
 So, the fact that those of us with Fibro would score higher on this is really not surprising.

 Fibromyalgia patients who also suffered from another rheumatoid disorder displayed higher levels of “openness to new experience”.
 This is interesting as what it suggests to me is that those Fibro patients with other diagnoses may be more willing to try treatments that are outside the box (and more willing to try new things, in general).

 Fibromyalgia patients actually scored higher than the non-Fibro groups for Agreeableness.
 This one factor would almost seem to contradict the idea that those with Fibromyalgia are Type A. Last time I checked the A in Type A did not stand for agreeableness.

 Here’s where things get really tricky, though.
 After controlling for demographic factors results showed no real difference between patients with FM and other patients (either chronic pain without FM or epilepsy).
 Age had a negative impact on neuroticism, as did gender on extroversion.
 Married females tended to be higher in agreeableness, and multiple factors impacted openness.

 As much as it initially looked like there were some big differences, Fibro alone does not account for those differences, nor does pain.